On the last track, we discussed the Five Points to consider when thinking

 I be given credit for having at least some influence?"
 Sound like

-a problem one of your clients with an ADD child is facing?
+a problem one of your clients with an ADHD child is facing?

 Common Obstacles of Misunderstanding